lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 90)</small>

-Critical newlines are added after one-line comments with subsequent close tags.
+Critical newlines are added after one-line comments followed by any token other than a close tag.

 Newlines are added before and after:

 - DocBlocks
 - comments with a leading newline in the input
-- comments after top-level close braces if strict PSR-12 mode is enabled
+- comments after top-level close braces (if strict PSR-12 mode is enabled)

 These comments are also saved for alignment with the next code token (unless it's a close bracket).